 This program is designed to recognize the outstanding leadership of active, front-line principals.
-It is not recognition of service at retirement or a program to reward current state or national leaders.
-Current members and family members of the NASSP Board of Directors are ineligible.
+It is not recognition of service at retirement or a program to reward current state, or national leaders.
+Current members, family members, or staff of the NASSP Board of Directors or State Executive Directors are ineligible.